Cracking the Code: Factors Shaping Herbicide Performance

 - S-metalochlor present Pennmag (Syngenta) can quickly move out of a sandy soil profile after heavy rain, due to its relatively high solubility in comparison to pendimethalin.

-- Foramsulfuron (Tribute Selective herbicide) efficacy on crows foot grass is greatest under conditions of high soil moisture and high evaporation, and may be reduced in sandy soils.
+- Foramsulfuron (Tribute Selective herbicide) works best on Crowsfoot grass under conditions of high soil moisture and high evaporation, and may be reduced in sandy soils.

 Correctly Applying